whatmakeart/whatmakeart.github.io/content/courses/modeling-and-expanded-making/2025-fall/02-3d-visualization-rendering-and-compositing/02-07-photo-match-site-specific-3d-visualization-assignment.md

 ## Overview

-This assignment is designed to help you develop skills in using fSpy, Blender, and Google Street View to create realistic visualizations of potential public art installations.
-You will learn how to photo match images for outdoor public spaces or indoor gallery environments using fSpy and utilize your previous modular form arrangements as large-scale sculptures.
-The goal is to understand site context and how your sculpture interacts with the environment.
+This assignment is designed to help you develop skills in using fSpy, [Blender](../../../../3d-modeling/blender/blender.md), [Photoshop](../../../../software/adobe-photoshop/photoshop.md), Adobe Substance 3D Stager, and Google Street View to create realistic visualizations of potential public art installations.
+You will learn how to photo match images for outdoor public spaces or indoor gallery environments using fSpy and utilize your previous modular form 3d model arrangements as large-scale sculptures.
+The goal is to understand site context and how your sculptures interact with the potential environment.

 ## Instructions